 Once a property is registered, the details need to be updated in the concerned revenue office.
-The document shows the name of the present owner and nature of the holding along with rights and liabilities if any.
+The document shows the name of the present owner and the nature of the holding along with rights and liabilities if any.

 An Encumbrance Certificate systematically records all registered transactions on a property.
 It can be applied for at the sub-registrar office by anyone who knows the property details like survey number and boundary details.
-It is important since any mortgage, loans and other similar transactions are documented in it.
+It is important since any mortgage, loans, and other similar transactions are documented in it.

-The tax liability of the seller should be completed as on the date of the proposed sale.
+The tax liability of the seller should be completed as of the date of the proposed sale.
 The details as to the ownership are also ascertainable from the details given in the tax receipts.